daraghlowe/digitalocean_builder/README.md

 - Faciliate restarting the droplets
 - Faciliate editing droplets eg. size

+### Droplet List To Do
+- Seperate droplets somehow
+- Have an option to get more information by droplet ID

 # Off In The Future
 - Build clustered environments